AngryUEFI/AngryCAT/README.md

 ## UCODERESPONSE
 * ID 0x80000141
 * Returns the `rdtsc` difference
-    * `rdtsc` is run right before and right after the `wrmsr` instruction
+    * `rdtscp` is run before and after the `wrmsr` instruction
+    * *Note*: the emulator does not support `rdtscp`, currently `rdtsc` is used
+    * only some basic instructions are executed to load registers
+    * no memory accesses are done
+    * check AngryUEIF/stubs.s for instruction list

 ### Structure
 * 8 Byte LE unsigned - `rdtsc` difference

 ## MSRRESPONSE
 * ID 0x80000201
-* Contains the EAX and EDX values are executing the `rdmsr` instruction
+* Contains the EAX and EDX values after executing the `rdmsr` instruction

 ### Strucutre
 * 4 Byte LE unsigned - EAX value